amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `In the above implementation, the Customer class has one instance variable: name.
 The correct syntax for variable declaration in java first the data type followed by variable name`

 # 9. You have an array of Clothing objects called items.
-The Clothing class has public fields for size and price.
-#    You create a loop to calculate the total price of items.
-#    How would you add an if statement to ensure an item is only added to the total if it’s the same size as the customer c1?
-#    Assume the Customer class has a public String field size.
+The Clothing class has public fields for size and price.<br>You create a loop to calculate the total price of items.<br>How would you add an if statement to ensure an item is only added to the total if it’s the same size as the customer c1?<br>Assume the Customer class has a public String field size.

 [x]
 for(Clothing c: items){